ashayshub/flask-autop/README.md

 4. Run `docker run -p "5000:5000"  -tdi autop`
 5. Access the endpoint [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

+### Accessing and Using the Server

-6. Click "Populate Database" in order to fetch data from the remote web source.
+1. Click "Populate Database" in order to fetch data from the remote web source.
-7. In case of issue, click "Teardown Table" to drop the table and start fresh.
+2. In case of issue, click "Teardown Table" to drop the table and start fresh.
+3. Home page lists the paginated view of All the Trucks from the local database.
+4. `/Sport` page lists all the Sports cars from the local database.